 - 1. Stresses greater than those listed under ABSOLUTE MAXIMUM RATINGS may cause permanent damage to the device.
 This is stress rating only and functional operational sections of this specification is not implied.
 Exposure to absolute maximum rating conditions for extended period may affect reliability. - 2.
 Specifications contained within the following tables are subject to change. - 3.
-During voltage transitions, all pins may overshoot Vss to -2.0V and Vcc to +2.0V for periods up to 20ns, please refer to Figure 2 and 3.
+During voltage transitions, all pins may overshoot Vss to -2.0V and Vcc to +2.0V for periods up to 20ns, see Figure 2, 3.

-Figure 2.
-Maximum Negative Overshoot Waveform
+Figure 2.Maximum Negative Overshoot Waveform